xari/xari-dev/content/blog/loops_vs_functions/index.md

 }
 ```

-Simple enough.
-Here's the benchmark:
+Calling this function with an array of `456789` integers yields the following performance throughput.

 > `classic_for x 98.75 ops/sec ±0.21% (71 runs sampled)`

-As someone who has grown fond of functional programming, the classic `for` loop is too verbose for my taste.
 ES6 offers a syntactically condensed version of the classic `for` loop with its `for...of` statement, and [I've included a solution that uses it in the repository](https://github.com/xari/perf-eval/blob/393fe3529f548d94ffa047968a47d17b2ad25b97/solutions.js#L21).
-The `for...of` solution scored the following, which shows a negligable performance improvement over the `for` loop:
+The `for...of` solution had the following throughput, which is more or less the same as that of the `for` loop.

 > `es6_for_of x 99.61 ops/sec ±0.28% (73 runs sampled)`

-To sum-up the `for`-based approaches; they come in at almost `100 ops/sec` using 14 lines of code.
+The `for` loop approaches come in at almost `100 ops/sec` using 14 lines of code.
+Let's see whether ES6's functional array methods can compete with that.

 #### ES6 `Array` methods